cisco-open/jalapeno/infra/kafka/README.md

 etc.
 ```
-If the topic provides json output similar to the below sample that means GoBMP is successfully writing BMP messages to Kafka.
+If the topic provides json output similar to the below sample we know that GoBMP is successfully writing BMP messages to Kafka.
+Note, there may not be active messages in Kafka's buffer at any given time.
+BMP messages can be triggered by either clearing BGP link-state or shut/no-shut on the router's BMP server.

 Sample output:
 ```
 {